 The in-line multi-speed controller with power switch allows setting the fan’s speed to optimal noise and airflow levels for various environments.
 The included Boost Adapter not only allows the fan to be powered through a wall outlet, but increases its performance by up to 25%.

 Connecting Additional Units

-For cabinets that requires more airflow, additional AIRPLATE S series cabinet fans can be connected to the included thermal controller.
-Up to six fans can share the same thermal controller or wall outlet power source.
+For cabinets that requires more airflow, each fan unit can daisy chain additional AIRPLATE S series cabinet fans: AIRPLATE S1 (AI-CFS80BA), AIRPLATE S3 (AI-CFS120BA), AIRPLATE S5 (AI-CFD80BA), and AIRPLATE S7 (AI-CFD120BA).
+Up to six units can share the same USB or wall outlet power source.
 AIRPLATE S3/T3 contains one fan, AIRPLATE S7/T7 contains two fans, and AIRPLATE S9/T9 contains three fans.

 This ultra-quiet cooling system is popular in a variety of applications including home theaters, entertainment centers, and audio video cabinets; and smaller enclosures and racks holding computers, receivers, amplifiers, and other AV equipment.

 An ultra-quiet fan system designed for cooling cabinets that requires minimal noise.